Prorated values in reports

 Contracted revenue metrics are comprised of both sold and unsold proposals.
 The values generated are based on either the net cost or gross cost and contracted volume in a proposal line item.
 Actual delivery numbers from line items are not taken into account.
 Billing source, caps and rollovers, and reconciliation are not applied when using these metrics.

 The general purpose of running a report or query using these metrics is to obtain a view of total value of proposals or proposal line items regardless of their status—sold, unsold, or retracted.
 These metrics provide numbers even for proposals that have been sold, and whose corresponding order and line items have completed delivery and been reconciled.
 Running a report or query using these metrics will always produce a result based on either the net cost or gross cost and contracted volume.
-DFP uses no values associated with potential orders, line items, or reconciliation for these metrics.
+Ad Manager uses no values associated with potential orders, line items, or reconciliation for these metrics.

 Note that values might be prorated.
 See below Prorated values and potential disparity for details.